 - Lawful residence in Austria for the last 5 years preceding the application for long term residency.
 Half of the period between the application for international protection and the awarding of refugee status or subsidiary protection is counted towards the five-year period.
-When the duration of the asylum procedure was longer than 18 months, the whole period is counted. - Successful completion of "Module 2" of the so-called agreement on integration ("Integrationsvereinbarung"), entailing knowledge of German at B1 level. - General requirements for obtaining a residence permit, namely: - A regular income per month of € 1,217.96 or more if the cost of rent is higher than € 359.72 for a single person as of 1 January 2024; for every child extra € 187.93; - Sufficient health insurance; - Suitable accommodation; and - The person must not present a security risk.
+When the duration of the asylum procedure was longer than 18 months, the whole period is counted. - Successful completion of "Module 2" of the so-called agreement on integration ("Integrationsvereinbarung"), entailing knowledge of German at B1 level. - General requirements for obtaining a residence permit, namely: - A regular income per month of € 1,273.99 or more depends of the amount of rent for a single person as of 1 January 2025; for every child extra € 196,57; - Sufficient health insurance; - Suitable accommodation; and - The person must not present a security risk.